Best Articles

 Leader, Manager, Follower: Not as Simple as You Think

 “Life’s a dance, you learn as you go.
-Sometimes you lead, sometimes you follow.” -song lyric, by John Michael Montgomery Which are you: a leader, manager,
+Sometimes you lead, sometimes you follow.” -song lyric by John Michael Montgomery Which are you: a leader,

 The Three Most Important Questions About Your Leadership

-Here are three critical questions to ask yourself before you undertake the responsibility of leading other people: What is the difference between “the leader”
+Here are three critical questions to ask yourself before you undertake the responsibility of leading other people: 1.
+What’s the difference between “the leader”

 Synthesis: A Critical Leadership Skill